adonisjs/v5-docs/content/reference/views/globals/all-helpers.md

 ---

 ### cspNonce
 Returns the value for the `nonce` to be used with inline script tags.
 Make sure to read the [CSP section](../../../guides/security/web-security.md#csp-nonce) in the web security guide.
+The helper is only available when the `@adonisjs/shield` is installed and configured.

 ```edge
 <script nonce="{{ cspNonce }}">